Head tie: West Africa

+Senegalese women used to cover their hair and ears in day to day activities or special events such as baptism or wedding ceremonies, or during prayers with colourful headties called Moussor.
+The headties were made of different fabrics with different patterns and could be styled in a variety of ways from the simplest to the most intricate.

 Southern Africa

 In South Africa and Namibia, the Afrikaans word doek (meaning "cloth") is used for the traditional head covering used among most elderly local women in rural areas.
 Malawian head-ties are usually small and conservative compared to the Nigerian style.
 Women wear duku at special events like funerals.
 Urban women with plaited hair also wear a duku when visiting rural areas out of cultural respect.
 In addition, women may wear duku during sleep to protect the hair.

 In South African church services women may wear white "dukus" to cover their heads.
 At the International Pentecostal churches in South Africa, married women wear white 'dukus'.

 The Shangaan women in Zimbabwe and South Africa wear 'dukus' as fashion accessories.
 At other social gatherings in Zimbabwe women may wear a dhuku.

-According to Professor Hlonipha Mokoena of the Witwatersrand Institute for Social and Economic Research, historically the doek or headscarf was imposed on black women in many colonies by convention or by law as a way to control the sensuality and exoticism that “confused” white men.
+According to Professor Hlonipha Mokoena of the Witwatersrand Institute for Social and Economic Research, historically the doek or headscarf was imposed on black women in many colonies by convention or by law as a way to control the sensuality and exoticism that "confused" white men.
 2016 saw a resurgence of wearing doeks through the #FeesMustFall movement among students around South Africa.